 Adding the zipper to the lampshade

-This side view photo will show you what it will look like if you add leather to the surface.
+This side-view photo shows how it looks when you add leather to the surface.

 For the back, I did not add any embellishment but I did add the tissue and paint and highlight the surface with bronze wax.

-When I was taking the photos I noticed the book kept opening slightly.
-As an afterthought, I used a small magnetic that I saved from a repurposed jewellery box.
-I glued it to the inside of the box to hold it closed.
+While photographing the project, I noticed the book kept opening slightly.
+As an afterthought, I glued a small magnet—saved from a repurposed jewellery box—inside to hold it closed.

 More Project ideas using books